AyaZayed/Frontend-Mentor-Social-Proof-Section/README.md

 # Frontend Mentor - Social Proof Section Component Solution

-This is a solution to the [social proof section component challenge on frontend mentor](https://www.frontendmentor.io/challenges/social-proof-section-6e0qTv_bA).
+This is a solution to the [Social Proof Section Component Challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/social-proof-section-6e0qTv_bA).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ## Table of contents